 They’re made from a comfy, breathable material which feels soft and a little silky.
 The pants are dead comfy, slim, and they work a treat.
 I can usually wear them for about 6-8 hours at a time, although on heavy days I’ve sometimes had to cut it shorter.

-Honestly, I don’t have anything bad to say about my Modibodi period knickers.
+Honestly, I don’t really have anything bad to say about my Modibodi period knickers.
 They work, they’re comfy, they aren’t too big or bulky, and there’s a massive range of styles to choose from.
-What more can I say?
+The only downside is that you have to wash them at 30° – while WUKA can be washed at 40°.

 *You can also buy bundle packs to make it cheaper.